Jim Grenon: Tom Capital Management and tax litigation

 In 2021, the Tax Court of Canada ruled against the subscription structure of Grenon's 2003 and 2006 investment funds, stating that they no longer fulfilled the conditions to be qualifying investments for Grenon's superannuation trust in order to avoid taxation.
 The Court also described the funds of minors as "contrary to the public policy objective of investor protection."
 The judge also ruled that the structure of Grenon's investment funds constituted a form of tax avoidance but disagreed with the CRA's argument that he had "recklessly disregarded" Canadian securities legislation.
-Grenon subsequently successfully appealed against the CRA's reassessment of his tax bill but his superannuation trust's appeal was not upheld.
-The CRA reassessed his superannuation trust's tax liability including the Can$152.8 million worth of units that the trust acquired in 2005.
+Grenon subsequently appealed against the CRA's reassessment of his tax bill but his superannuation trust's appeal was not upheld.
+The CRA reassessed his superannuation trust's tax liability including the C$152.8 million worth of units that the trust acquired in 2005.

 Grenon also sued the Canadian Revenue Agency and 11 of its employees, alleging malfeasance and extortion.
 In December 2023, a Canadian court allowed Grenon to assert his grievances against the defendants.
-He alleged that the CRA's five-year audit of his and his partner's finances has caused his tax assessment liabilities to rise from Can$3.8 million to $205 million.
+He alleged that the CRA's five-year audit of his and his partner's finances has caused his tax assessment liabilities to rise from C$3.8 million to C$205 million.

 In November 2024, several businesses and entities associated with another scheme involving Grenon's superannuation trust and funds reorganisation had their appeal dismissed by the Federal Court of Appeal.
-Federal Court Madam Justice Siobhan Monaghan ruled that three of Grenon's companies engaged in tax avoidance during a 2005–2006 investment fund reorganisation, accruing Can$113 million in tax-free gains.
+Federal Court Madam Justice Siobhan Monaghan ruled that three of Grenon's companies engaged in tax avoidance during a 2005–2006 investment fund reorganisation, accruing C$113 million in tax-free gains.
 In response, lawyers representing Grenon's companies filed an appeal with the Supreme Court of Canada contending that authorities took too long to decide that tax was owing, that they complied with the "letter of the law," and that the transactions were outside the scope of Canada's tax avoidance laws.

+In July 2025, the Federal Court of Appeal overturned a 2021 Tax Court finding in favour of the Grenon retirement entity, placing C$136.6 million worth of funds subject to tax.
+In addition, a tax court ordered Grenon's retirement entity and the corporates to pay C$1.2 million to the Canadian government.
+On 19 March 2026, the Supreme Court of Canada declined to hear the Grenon entity's appeal, ending 13 years of litigation.